saipriyasristu-tech/consumer-Goods-ad-hock-insight/README.md

 ## 🔹 Power BI Visualization
 ![report query7](Monthly gross sales.png)

+## 🔹Acknowledgement
+The business problem statements are sourced from the codebasics SQL challenge.

 ## 🔹 Conclusion
 This project demonstrates how SQL and data visualization tools can be used to extract actionable insights and support business decisions in the consumer goods industry.